lefth/jiffy/README.md

       --crf <CRF>                      Set the quality level (for either encoded).
 The default is 24 for AV1 and 22 for H265, but if unspecified, a better CRF may be used for small videos, or a lower quality CRF may be used for animation --x265                           Use x265 instead of aom-av1.
-This is true by default with --animation --reference                      Use x264 to make a high quality (high disk space) fast encode --av1                            Use libaom-av1 for encoding.
-This is the default, except for animation --animation                      Use settings that work well for anime or animation --anime-slow-well-lit            Use this setting for slow well lit anime, like slice of life:
+This is the default --reference                      Use x264 to make a high quality (high disk space) fast encode --av1                            Use libaom-av1 for encoding
+      --animation                      Use settings that work well for anime or animation --anime-slow-well-lit            Use this setting for slow well lit anime, like slice of life:
       --anime-mixed-dark-battle        Use this setting for anime with some dark scenes, some battle scenes (shonen,